Advancing social psychology

 The module discusses social psychology's insights into life and people in a contemporary globalised world.
 It explores the new developments and interdisciplinary boundaries of social psychology today.
 The study programme is divided into an introduction, five main blocks and a conclusion, with additional weeks for review and revision.

 The second block, New encounters across cultures in a globalised world, explores the relationships between individuals and cultures in modern diverse societies.
 Looking at the encounters between people in a world of increased mobility, the block asks: What happens when different cultures meet?
 What are the potential barriers?
 Can intercultural dialogue be achieved?
-You will study how new encounters can lead to both conflicts and positive cultural mixing.
+You'll study how new encounters can lead to both conflicts and positive cultural mixing.
 The block also asks: What are the politics of identity and difference in today’s mobile society?
-The approaches covered include:
+The approaches covered include sociocultural psychology and social representations theory.

 The third block, Social psychology and participation: understanding and effecting change, looks at how people ‘get involved’ as members of society or citizens.
 It studies the ways that they join together to produce social change.
 These include everyday actions, such as voting, as well as more extreme forms of political action, for example, in contexts of conflict and uprising.
 The block asks: What drives people to join large scale protest movements?
 And how is their participation affected by social media?
 The block also investigates how social psychology itself has contributed to social action and change.
-The approaches covered include:
+The approaches covered include political psychology, liberation psychology and the social identity approach.

 The fourth block, A contemporary subject, centres on the idea that the person studied by psychologists is socially produced.
 This again raises questions about similarity and difference, and how free we are to choose who we want to be.
-The block asks how huge recent changes in work and employment have impacted on our lives and identities, comparing the ‘good’ workers of today with workers of the past.
+You'll be asked how recent changes in work and employment have impacted on our lives and identities, comparing the ‘good’ workers of today with workers of the past.
 It discusses gender, looking at research on ‘new’ femininities and masculinities in contemporary society.
 It discusses happiness and suggests that the goal of being happy is more complicated than it appears!
-The approaches covered include:
+The approaches covered include social constructionism, critical discursive psychology, 'a psychology of the second order' and positive psychology.

 The fifth block, Threats and fears, centres on one of the most famous areas of psychology, the theories of psychodynamics and psychoanalysis which originated in the work of Sigmund Freud.
 The block considers these not in relation to therapeutic practice but for their application to society more generally.
 It offers psychoanalytic re-interpretations of classic psychological topics like bystander behaviour.
-You will read accounts of ongoing conflicts (like Israel-Palestine) and explanations of people’s fears and responses to contemporary threats.
-The areas covered include:
+You'll read accounts of ongoing conflicts (like Israel-Palestine) and explanations of people’s fears and responses to contemporary threats.
+The areas covered include psychoanalysis, psychodynamics and psychosocial studies.

 This module delivers this content through blended tuition including online material and two textbooks.
-Assessment is through assignments and an exam.
-You will read the module's own textbook chapters and other published material.
-You will watch videos and listen to interviews with leading international scholars, do online activities and participate in forums.
-You will develop your academic and communication skills.
-You will also spend time working independently, for example, to search for more information about the areas of social psychology that you find especially interesting.
+You'll be required to read the module's own textbook and other published material; watch videos and listen to interviews with leading international scholars; do online activities and participate in forums.
+This will help to develop your academic and communication skills.
+You'll also spend time working independently, for example, to search for more information about the areas of social psychology that you find especially interesting.

 You will learn